 Waste Source Biosecurity Waste?
 Where it should initially be taken to 7.
-Sweepings from high-risk biosecurity areas of: Baggage Make-up Halls Breezeway; and cargo park picked up by small Biosecurity Waste Airfield sweepers take sweepings from these high-risk biosecurity areas either to a bin at the TWF next to the Honeypot or direct to Interwaste.
-8. sweepers Sweepings from low-risk biosecurity areas such as aprons, taxiways, runway and roads Non-Biosecurity Waste Airfield sweepers take sweepings from these areas to the AIMS depot for dewatering and then to landfill.
+Sweepings from high risk biosecurity areas of: • Baggage Biosecurity Waste AIMS sweepers take sweepings from these high-risk biosecurity areas either to a bin at the TWF next to the Honeypot or direct to Interwaste.
+Make-up Halls Breezeway; and cargo park picked up by small AIMS sweepers 8.
+Sweepings from low risk biosecurity areas such as aprons, taxiways, runway and roads Non-Biosecurity Waste AIMS sweepers take sweepings from these areas to the AIMS depot for dewatering and then to landfill.
 Note - if any biosecurity risk item is noticed (eg, fresh produce dropped on the apron) then the entire contents of the sweeper must be treated as Biosecurity Waste and taken directly to Interwaste.
 9. Biosecurity Waste and sweepings from air containers Biosecurity Waste Biosecurity Bins in Breezeway and baggage make-up halls.
-Biosecurity Bins are emptied and transported waste to the TWF daily.
+AIMS empty the Biosecurity Bins and transport waste to the TWF daily.
 Note - no biohazardous waste can be put into these bins.
 10 FOD Biosecurity Waste FOD bins along the edges of the terminal buildings.
 Note - no biohazardous waste can be put into these bins.
 11. Non-treated international imported wooden packaging (eg, dunnage) and pallets without the ISPN 15 symbol (see below) Biosecurity Waste Ground Handlers should take wooden packaging to the appropriate TF with the imported cargo it is associated with for inspection by MPI.
-Any residual dunnage or pallets left on the airfield should be taken to Pallet Stations on Apron and put into the area specified for 'non-treated' wood (see Appendix).
+Any residual dunnage or pallets left on the airfield should be taken to Pallet Stations on Apron and put into the area specified for 'non- treated' wood (see Appendix).
 12. Treated international imported wooden packaging (eg, dunnage) and pallets with the ISPN 15 symbol like below: Non-Biosecurity Waste Ground Handlers should take wooden packaging to the appropriate TF with the imported cargo it is associated with for inspection by MPI.
 Any residual dunnage or pallets left on the airfield should be taken to Pallet Stations on Apron and put into the area specified for 'treated' wood where it is collected by Auckland Airport Engineering Services staff (see Appendix).
-13. Green Plant Waste from Airside Grounds Maintenance, eg, pruning's or lawn mowing where no biosecurity risk incursion is present and no biosecurity risk items seen Non-Biosecurity Waste Can either be left in situ, transferred to Wiroa Island or taken landside Note - if any biosecurity risk item is noticed (eg, Giant African Snails, frogs, cane toads), then MPI must be notified immediately and the entire contents of the sweeper must be treated as Biosecurity Waste and taken directly to Interwaste.
+13. Green Plant Waste from Airside Grounds Maintenance, eg, pruning's or lawn mowing where no biosecurity risk incursion is present and no biosecurity risk items seen Non-Biosecurity Waste Can either left in situ, transferred to Wiroa Island or taken landside Note - if any biosecurity risk item is noticed (eg, Giant African Snails, frogs, , cane toads) then MPI must be notified immediately and the entire contents of the sweeper must be treated as Biosecurity Waste and taken directly to Interwaste.
 14 Green plant waste from airside grounds maintenance Biosecurity Waste Must be taken to Interwaste either directly, or through collection in a special skip airside if an incursion has been identified and is being managed by MPI.